Create a list of articles to read later. You will be able to access your list from any article in Discover.

 To maximise your chance of seeing birds in your garden all year round, it's worth planting shrubs and trees such as cotoneaster, crab apples and rowan (if you have the space), flowers with abundant seedheads such as sunflowers and teasels, and encouraging climbing plants such as honeysuckle and ivy.

 Another option is to hang a bird feeder.
 Follow our step-by-step guide on how to make a seed feeder from a reused plastic bottle.
+In winter, you can provide birds with the extra energy they need by adding homemade fat balls.

 ... or that it helped you learn something new.
 Now we're wondering if you can help us.